foreverycc/AlleleSNP_Package/README.md

 # AlleleSNP_Package
-R package of allelesnp
+R package of allelesnp.
 Please see manual at ./man/AlleleSNP_Introduction.pdf